Annual Notice of Rights under the Family Education Rights and Privacy Act

 Directory information, which is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a parent’s prior written consent.

 If you do not want Avon Grove Charter School to disclose “directory information” from your child’s education records, you must notify the school in writing.
-If you do not want this information disclosed, please download and submit the AGCS FERPA/Photo Opt Out form.
+If you do not want this information disclosed, please complete the AGCS FERPA/Photo Opt Out form found in ParentPortal.
 This written notice to the school must be received no later than 14 days after the date of publication of the annual notice (or within 15 days of newly enrolling in the school).